 Other application requirements: Two recommendation letters, transcripts, resume, and a personal-professional statement are required.
 TOEFL test scores are required of all students who received their bachelor's degree in a country where English is not the official and spoken language.
 All application requirements in the Graduate Application must be completed as specified in the application.

-The program leading to the Master of Science degree in mechanical engineering requires completion of a minimum of 30 points of approved course work via CVN consisting of no fewer than ten courses.
-A minimum grade point average of 2.5 is required for graduation.
+tudents must complete all required courses for a total of 30 graduate points of academic work via CVN with an academic average of 2.5 or better.
+At least 18 of these credits must be Industrial Engineering and Operations Research courses.
 All degree requirements must be completed within 5 years of the beginning of the first course credited toward the degree.
 This includes courses taken in the non-degree program.

 A processing fee of $200 is required for first time applicants to a graduate degree program.

 The Graduate Student Services Office will only process applications which are submitted with an application fee.
 The processing fee is non-refundable.
 Please make the check payable to: Columbia Video Network.